Modeling Quantum Noise in Nanolasers using Markov Chains

 \subsection{Gillespie's method applied to the Laser Markov Chain}

-In the previous section, we derived a Scully-Lamb-like ME, which governs the evolution of the probability distribution of $\rho_{n_p,n_e}$.
-Defining $\textbf{x} = (n_p,n_e)$ and inserting the events from Table \ref{tab:events} into Eq.~\eqref{eq:cme}, we recover Eq.~\eqref{eq:slme} line by line.
-In Appendix \ref {app:extending}, we explicitly carry out the procedure.
+In the previous section, we derived a Scully-Lamb-like ME in Eq.~\eqref{eq:slme}, which governs the evolution of the probability distribution of $\rho_{n_p,n_e}$.
+Since Eq.~\eqref{eq:slme} follows the exact structure of Eq.~\eqref{eq:cme}, we can efficiently simulate it using Gillespie's method.
+We can further illustrate this by defining $\textbf{x} = (n_p,n_e)$ and inserting the events from Table \ref{tab:events} into Eq.~\eqref{eq:cme}, see appendix \ref{app:extending}.
+We find that we recover Eq.~\eqref{eq:slme} line by line.
 Following Gillespie's method outlined in Section \ref{sec:GFRM} with the events and rates of Table \ref{tab:events}, we can thus efficiently sample the probability distribution outlined in Eq.~\eqref{eq:slme}.
-For a numerical implementation of the scheme, see the supplementary material of Refs.~\cite{Bundgaard-Nielsen2023StochasticNanolaser,Bundgaard-Nielsen2025SimpleNanolasers}.
+For a numerical implementation of the scheme, see the supplementary material of Refs.~\cite{Bundgaard-Nielsen2023StochasticNanolaser,Bundgaard-Nielsen2025SimpleNanolasers} or Ref.\cite{github}.

-This derivation thus shows a formal connection between the ME and the LMC.
+This derivation thus shows a formal connection between the ME in Eq.~\eqref{eq:me} and the LMC.
 This explains the success of the stochastic approach employed in refs.~\cite{Bundgaard-Nielsen2023StochasticNanolaser,Bundgaard-Nielsen2025SimpleNanolasers}, which was numerically observed to compare favorably to the ME in contrast with a typical Langevin approach.

-In previous works \cite{Puccioni2015StochasticLasing,Mork2018RateEmitters,Andre2020,Bundgaard-Nielsen2023StochasticNanolaser, Takemura2019LasingLasers,Lippi2021AmplifiedNanolasers,Puccioni2024StatisticsNanolasers, Bundgaard-Nielsen2025SimpleNanolasers}, this formal connection has not been established; instead the events and rates have been inferred from an already derived rate equation.
+In previous works \cite{Puccioni2015StochasticLasing,Mork2018RateEmitters,Andre2020,Bundgaard-Nielsen2023StochasticNanolaser, Takemura2019LasingLasers,Lippi2021AmplifiedNanolasers,Puccioni2024StatisticsNanolasers, Bundgaard-Nielsen2025SimpleNanolasers}, this formal connection had not been established; instead, the events and rates have been inferred from an already derived rate equation.
 In the following sections, we show how one obtains the rate equations from the LMC in the many-photon limit, thus connecting all the methods for including noise in nanolasers discussed in this paper.
 We also show that inferring the events and rates from a rate equation is equivalent to the above derivation, which makes the adoption of the LMC methods very simple.